WooCommerce: Configure Box Dimensions

 Parcel Packing Method.

-By setting Parcel Packing Method drop down to default, each product item from the order will be considered as separate package.
+By setting Parcel Packing Method drop to default, each product item from the order will be considered as separate package.
 Shipping cost will be calculated for each single quantity of the products in the cart.

 Flat Rate Boxes.